Morón Air Base: Post Cold War

 A detachment of the 18th Space Surveillance Squadron (USAF) was also previously located at the base.

+The U.S. military is planning to revamp Moron Air Base, including creating new parking spaces for as many as nine additional B-52 Stratofortress strategic bombers.

 Local Base Operations

 Citizens visiting the base at the 2015 Morón Air Base Open House.
-In the foreground an U.S. V-22 Osprey and in the background three CASA C-101 of the Spanish Patrulla Águila ("Eagle Patrol").
+In the foreground a U.S. V-22 Osprey and in the background three CASA C-101 of the Spanish Patrulla Águila ("Eagle Patrol").

 The base is run under the Turkey Spain Base Maintenance Contract (TSBMC).
 Specific services include the fueling of US Air Force planes, Fire Fighting, Dining Facility (Food Services), Occupational Health, Ambulance Services, Communications, Postal Services, Safety, Civil Engineering, Lodging, Library, Fitness Center Equipment Maintenance, & Life Guard/Pool Services), Logistics Support Services, Contingency/Exercise Support, and limited support of the Zaragoza Air Base controlled by the Spanish Air Force.
 The contract does not cover local base security, MWR, and pastoral care.

 The contract has historically been awarded for a period of four year intervals; however, the current contract, held by Kellogg Brown & Root (KBR) —known as Turkey-Spain Base Maintenance Contract (TSBMC)-and combines USAFE operations in Turkey and Spain.